 MANAGEMENT'S PLAN FOR MANAGING THROUGH CURRENT ECONOMIC CRISIS our store-level productivity initiatives.
 We expect that the relocation of our corporate offices will deliver pre-tax cost savings resulting principally from staffing reductions and lower rent expense, from which we began to benefit in January 2009, and from which we expect to receive full benefit beginning in April 2009.
 We expect that the reorganization of our operating structure to two regions will reduce the annual pre-tax operating expenses of our regions, consisting of personnel and rent expense.
 We began to experience the benefit from our restructuring plan in January 2009, and from which we expect to receive full benefit beginning in July 2009.
 In addition to our phased restructuring, other recent cost saving measures include (i) a 10% salary reduction for executive management, (ii) no 2008 bonuses or 2009 raises for corporate employees, (iii) suspension of 401(k) matching contributions for employees with a salary greater than \$105,000, and (iv) suspension of the company matching contributions for all employees in our deferred compensation plan for 2009.
-These efforts, combined with our store-level productivity initiatives, delivered a \$63.4 million (10%) reduction in same-store SG&A expense in 2008 and, more recently, a \$26.6 million (17%) reduction in same-store SG&A expense in 2008.
-Looking ahead, our phased restructuring plan and store-level productivity initiatives have been designed with the objective of structuring our business to be profitable in the current, depressed automotive retail market.
+These efforts, combined with our store-level productivity initiatives, delivered a \$63.4 million (10%) reduction in same-store SG&A expense in 2008 and, more recently, a \$26.6 million (17%) reduction in same-store SG&A expense in the fourth quarter of 2008, compared to the corresponding quarter of 2007; and resulted in a 14% reduction in our nationwide workforce during the second half of 2008.
+Looking ahead, our phased restructuring plan and storelevel productivity initiatives have been designed with the objective of structuring our business to be profitable in the current, depressed automotive retail market.